isomerpages/moe-sst/_student-admission/DSA Selection Criteria.md

 **Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**
 **Due to different profiles of applicants, selection/shortlisting trends may differ year on year.**

+We **do not consider or accept any external recommendations** from individuals or organisations in support of an applicant.

+Shortlisting and selection decisions are made independently by the school, and are based strictly on the merit of the application, performance in the selection tasks, and alignment with the school’s talent areas.